k3rb3ros/three_fizer/README.md

 * Passwords used to encrypt data are kept secret (not written down or disclosed).
 * Keyfiles used to encrypt data are not stored with the encrypted files and are kept in a secure and unobvious place (secondary encryption of key files is a not a bad idea).

-This is program as a work in progress while I take all best faith measures to ensure this implementation is secure I make no guarantees.
+This is program as a work in progress.
+I take all best faith measures to ensure this implementation is secure I make no guarantees.
 USE AT YOUR OWR RISK.

 Intended Use
 ------------